-The capital of the Netherlands is a strange mixture of beautiful North European architecture, world-class museums, drugs and debauchery, which everyone should visit at least once in their lifetime
+The capital of the Netherlands is a strange mixture of beautiful North European architecture, world-class museums, drugs and debauchery, making it somewhere that everyone should visit at least once.

 The city itself isn’t massive, so getting around it pretty straight forward apart from the cyclists and trams coming from seemingly every direction, though once you have learnt to have eyes in the back of your head, you’re all set to wander around the narrow streets and canals that make Amsterdam such an aesthetically pleasing place to visit.

 Luckily for us, the weather wasn’t what you would expect for April, staying warm and sunny for pretty much the entirety of our stay, giving us the perfect opportunity to explore without fear of getting drenched or staying indoors all day, be it browsing one of the tulip markets, posing at the I Am Amsterdam sign or just enjoying a Heineken by the canal side,

 The canals are the lifeblood of most major cities, but with the exception of maybe Venice, Amsterdam by far makes the most of its watery veins, with almost every type of water going vessel imaginable meandering its way along the waterways and under the numerous bridges, so much so that you will almost certainly get Déjà-vu when crossing over so many in such a short amount of time.